 Correction:

-- Do not hold your breath when entering, holding, or exiting the asana.
+- Never hold your breath when entering, holding, or exiting this asana.

 - Overstraining the wrists.